wangxiaoyunanne/docs/source/hive_pr_nibble.html.md

 soc-LiveJournal1 | 63151 | 37936 | 19.29
 soc-orkut | 111391 | 89752 | 18.05

-We find the Gunrock implementation is 3 orders of magnitude faster than either reference CPU implementation implemented by C++.

 ### Performance limitations

 We profiled the primitives while running `kron_g500-logn21`.
 The profiler adds ~100ms of overhead (728.48ms with profiler vs. 627.55ms without profiler).
 The breakdown looks like